-No matter the size (Teacup, Toy, Standard, Giant), the Poodle breed is well-known to be one of the smartest dog breeds that walks the earth today.
-They are very adaptable and do well with any type of house or household makeup.
+No matter the size (Teacup, Toy, Standard, Giant), the Poodle breed is well-known to be one of the smartest dog breeds that walk the earth today.
+They are very adaptable and do well with any house or household makeup.

-These easy to train dogs are great for the first-time dog owners.
+These easy-to-train dogs are great for first-time dog owners.
 In fact, the only drawback of Teacup Poodles is that they need frequent grooming from someone who knows what they're doing.
-Also, they have all of the drawbacks associated with the fact of being a small dog breed including being fragile and having many health problems common among small dogs.
+Also, they have all of the drawbacks associated with the fact of being a small dog breed, including being fragile and having many health problems common among small dogs.

 4. Teacup Pomeranian

-Another breed that may need anti-bark training, Teacup Pomeranian dogs are alert and curious about the world around.
+Another breed that may need anti-bark training, Teacup Pomeranian dogs, are alert and curious about the world around them.
 While they are one of the most popular teacup dog breeds, they will not hesitate to let you know when something isn’t right.

 5. Teacup Yorkie

 They can live in almost any situation – the city, the country, in apartments, and with no yard.
 Yorkshire Terriers are an active breed that needs lots of play and exercise.
-They will need training to reduce barking as well, therefore, a dog owner that is willing to dedicate themselves to this pet is usually the best fit.
+They will need the training to reduce barking as well.
+Therefore, a dog owner willing to dedicate themselves to this pet is usually the best fit.

 6. Teacup Shih Tzu

 Finally, the last true Teacup dog breed is the Teacup Shih Tzu.
 If you want a little dog that can wear bows in his hair, then this breed is for you.
-The Teacup Shih Tzu has a long, beautiful coat that can be styled in many fashions.
+The Teacup Shih Tzu has a long, beautiful coat that you can style in many fashions.
 They're one of the cutest dogs alive, which is why they often get adopted.

 These dogs usually have low energy levels and a low desire to bark.
 This makes them great for apartments.
 These little pups are also very good with kids and other pets as well, which is very unlike most Teacup dog breeds on this list.